 As today is the annual observation of World AIDS Day, it is the date we are launching an important campaign.
 Though this post is long, please take the time to read more about it below!
 Thank you.

-The inspiration behind today's post is an amazing 12 year old girl we call Mina.
-Mina is a sweet, kind, and awesome kid who brings joy to her family, friends, and all who know her.
+The inspiration behind today's post is an amazing preteen.
+She is a sweet, kind, and awesome kid who brings joy to her family, friends, and all who know her.
 She is thoughtful, deeply compassionate, and full of life.
 She has survived many hardships, so she is mature beyond her years...yet in many ways she's very much still a young girl.

-Although Mina adores Korean food, since she was originally born in Africa, she will devour a plate of sweet plantains so fast it would make your head spin!
+Although she adores India food, since she was originally born in Africa, she will devour a plate of sweet plantains so fast it would make your head spin!
 And speaking of spinning, she is as likely to spontaneously cartwheel across a room as she is to sit down and initiate a philosophical discussion with her parents or teachers.
-She loves K-pop, science, chocolate, dancing, peace signs, silly Vine videos, and hanging out with her friends.
+She loves music, science, chocolate, dancing, peace signs, silly Vine videos, and hanging out with her friends.
 A born leader, she has earned herself the unofficial occasional nickname of "Bossy Big Sis."

-(Though Mina's family usually chooses to identify as an HIV affected family rather than disclosing the serostatus of specific family members, Mina felt that it was important in this case to share more information than what is typically within her comfort level.)
+(Though her family usually chooses to identify as an HIV affected family rather than disclosing the serostatus of specific family members, she felt that it was important in this case to share more information than what is typically within her comfort level.)

 Her situation is not atypical; a great deal has changed since most of us became aware of the condition that we now call the human immunodeficiency virus, or HIV, over three decades ago.
 And much of that change is good.
 We are no longer living in a time where fear and hysteria surrounding HIV are commonplace.
 The '80's, thank goodness, are far behind us.